 Description

-5 Ingredient corn cakes (made in one bowl!) are the perfect way to enjoy the summer season.
+5 Ingredient corn cakes (fritters) are the perfect way to enjoy the summer season.
 Made with mashed potato, which gives a soft, tender interior, while the outer layer crisps up beautifully when fried.
 These corn cakes make the best side dish, snack, or main course.

 Ingredients